zmalone/chef-web-docs/source/manage-a-web-app/windows/apply-and-verify-your-web-server-configuration/2/_index.md

 ## 2. Get a node to bootstrap

 In [Manage a node](/manage-a-node/windows/), you bootstrapped a node that we provided.
-Now it's time to bootstrap an Windows Server 14.04 node that you own to give you experience working with your own infrastructure.
+Now it's time to bootstrap a Windows Server 14.04 node that you own to give you experience working with your own infrastructure.

 Chef provides ways to provision a node and bootstrap it all in one step &ndash; we'll cover this in a later tutorial.
 For learning purposes, it's best to start by bringing up your own node manually and bootstrapping it separately.